Posted on : October 11th 2022

-That online education would eventually become the norm for millions of students worldwide has been known for some time.
+For some time, it has been known that online education will eventually become the norm for millions of students worldwide.
 Traditional in-person classes have moved online, and the reality is that universities and colleges need to offer their programs to new clientele.
 Online program management (OPM) providers can achieve this goal while providing new revenue streams.

 OPM providers help institutions with tools, services, and expertise quickly take their programs online.
 Offering a comprehensive range of services such as student enrolment, course design, technology platforms, student retention, and student placement in employment or training opportunities either as a package or as individual services on a fee basis, OPM providers save institutions the effort of developing digital resources themselves.
 The use of OPM providers has steadily grown, particularly during the pandemic years.
 In 2020, an upsurge of 35.9 & 35.4% was witnessed 2020 - 2021 in terms of new partnerships between OPM providers and universities.